 Incredible Asian Flavored Short Ribs

-I served this incredibly delicious and easy to prepare dish on Friday night with friends looking for an excuse to open some spectacular wines that needed to be drunk.
+I served this incredibly delicious and easy to prepare Asian short ribs on Friday night with friends looking for an excuse to open some spectacular wines that needed to be drunk.
 Any excuse will do.

 The original recipe comes from an article about slow cookers by Mark Bittman where he says about a slow cooker, "I call it the Monster of Braising.
 I use it almost every day.
 Go ahead and sneer.
 I love my slow cooker.
 Essentially a small, closed electric pot that provides extremely low and reliably even heat, the slow cooker is simple, safe and, as long as you don't try to stretch its capabilities, virtually foolproof."